stackbit-projects/limon-data-5d628/content/pages/index.md

         avatar: images/review2.jpg
         avatar_alt: Parsley Montana's photo
         content: >-
-          Thanks to LimonData we are ble to provide market share insights into the car rental industry to our clients.
+          Thanks to LimonData we are able to provide market share insights into the car rental industry to our clients.
       - author: Jonquil Von Haggerston
         avatar: images/review3.jpg